jikol1906/sentence-guesser/readme.md

 guesser.apiKey = ''; // your DeepL api key here
 ```

-This workflow prevents you from having to delete your API key from the `script.js` file before committin gcode.
+This workflow prevents you from having to delete your API key from the `script.js` file before committing code.

 ## Usage
 Open `index.html` in your browser.